MartinDelille/MediaTek/README.md

 # BDTek

-A Meteor comics database for personnal use
+A comics database for personnal use base on http://www.meteor.com technology.